brimstone/brimstone.github.io/talks/make.md

 How make Works
 --------------
+### Interfaces
+1. Makefiles
+2. `make` command

+### General Model
 1. Compare modification times of dependencies
 2. Run only needed commands to rebuild artifacts

 Note: - Can be described as a dependency graph.
-- Build a graph of dependencies, then only rebuild what's changed in the graph since last time.
+- Build a graph of dependencies, then only rebuild what's changed in the graph.

 Graph